bhupendra-25bai10468/ai-ml-project/README.md

 ## 📌 Conclusion

 This project demonstrates a simple and practical application of Python programming concepts to solve a real-world problem.
 It helps users understand calorie tracking while also showcasing structured coding practices.
-## ⚠️ Note

-This is a command-line application and runs entirely in the terminal without any graphical interface.